Updated 20/12/24

 If in doubt, speak to the vet

-Sometimes, a lethargic dog may have just overdone it on a hot day – other times, lethargy can be a symptom of something more serious.
+Sometimes, a lethargic dog may have just overdone it after a busy day – other times, lethargy can be a symptom of something more serious.
 If your furry friend’s energy is lower than usual, taking them to the vet can provide peace of mind.
 And if you notice any concerning symptoms along with the lethargy, a trip to the emergency vet is in order.

 Considerations for pet sitters